-The Finance and Audit Committee will review on a regular basis the level of reserves held by the Academy Trust.
+The Finance, Audit and Staffing Committee will review on a regular basis the level of reserves held by the Academy Trust.
 As part of this review the short, medium and long term needs of the Trust are assessed.
-The focus is on adequate reserves for years when funding levels are under pressure and/or there are expected new cost drivers (Teacher pensions, Employer NI costs, ESG funding cuts etc.) The Trust will review the scope and level of funds in interest bearing accounts to protect fragile reserves and the likely calls on these by unfunded cost pressures facing the education sector.
-Decisions and statements relating to this are discussed at the Finance and Audit Committee.
+The focus is on adequate reserves for years when funding levels are under pressure and/or there are expected new cost drivers (Teacher pensions, Employer NI costs, government funding cuts etc.) The Trust will review the scope and level of funds in interest bearing accounts to protect fragile reserves and the likely calls on these by unfunded cost pressures facing the education sector.
+Decisions and statements relating to this are discussed at the Finance, Audit and Staffing Committee.